Located in the South of Scotland, the Sweetheart Abbey was built in the 13th century. Today the ruins of the church are still standing.

 - Postcode: DG28BU

-The GPS coordinates and location on a practical map are available on my Travel Guide eBook, that helps you plan your road trip:
+The GPS coordinates and location on a practical map are available in my Travel Guide eBook, that helps you plan your road trip:

 - Sweetheart Abbey opening hours - 9:30am to 5:30pm (April to September), 10am to 4pm (October to March - might be closed some days) - as everywhere last entry 30min before closing time

-- Adult price - £6 - included in the Explorer Pass
+- Price - Adult price - £6 - included in the Explorer Pass - check out latest price and times here

 - Small village around

-- You can see it from the parking if you just want to have a look from the outside
+- You can see it from the carpark if you just want to have a look from the outside

 - Plan 30min to 1 hour to explore it depending on your interest

 - Further on the Central Trail is Dundrennan Abbey which I chose not to visit.
-The arches are more in height but the ruins are smaller.
+The arches are greater in height, but the ruins are smaller.

 - Check out the best rated accommodations around Dumfries